Ahead of Supreme Court confirmation hearing, Judge Ketanji Brown Jackson’s stances on key issues

 In another high-profile decision, Jackson sentenced Edgar Maddison Welch, who commandeered the D.C. pizza restaurant Comet Ping Pong with a military-style rifle while seeking to investigate a viral Internet rumor.
 “I hope you understand and see how much people have suffered because of what you did,” she said in giving him a four-year sentence.

-She added, “I am truly sorry you find yourself in the position you are in, because you do seem like a nice person who on your own mind was trying to do the right thing.
+She added, “I am truly sorry you find yourself in the position you are in, because you do seem like a nice person who in your own mind was trying to do the right thing.
 But that does not excuse reckless conduct and the real damage that it caused.”

 Judicial philosophy